 These Healthy Toddler Muffins are delicious for breakfast, but also work as a healthy snack or lunch.
 This is an easy muffin recipe for kids.
 Make one batter and choose from 4 different mix-ins to get variety, including a vegetable muffin!

 Coming up with toddler breakfast ideas has been one of the trickier things in the household recently.
-It has to be quick, I like it to be healthy, the toddler likes it to have variety, and of course it has to be tasty.
+But these toddler muffins have become a favorite recipe.

 How can your toddler help in the kitchen?